Medicare Plan F vs Plan G vs Plan N

 Medicare Supplement Plan F provides full coverage for Medicare Part A and Part B services (deductibles, coinsurance, and copays).
 Plan F also has a high-deductible Plan F option, whereas Plan N does not.

-Medicare Plan N provides full coverage if you are admitted to the hospital.
-Otherwise, you will pay the following:
+Medigap Plan N provides full coverage if you are admitted to the hospital.
+Otherwise, you’ll pay the following:

 - $50 copay Emergency Room Visits (waived if admitted)